 Living with Fibromyalgia

 In addition to treatments from medical professionals, there are a few things you can do in your daily life to manage your symptoms.
-This includes regular exercise, eating a healthy diet, improving your posture, and getting a good night’s sleep.
+Tips for fibromyalgia relief include regular exercise, eating a healthy diet, improving your posture, and getting a good night’s sleep.
 Daily practice is vital to

 Although fatigue and pain can make you want to avoid exercise at all costs, exercising regularly can be beneficial (even when you’re having a flare-up) and possibly be one of the best remedies for fibromyalgia.
 Not only can it reduce pain, but it can relieve stress, give you an energy boost, and make you feel more confident.
 On top of that, if you avoid exercise, you may lose functional capacity over time, which can end up causing more pain in the long run.

 Before starting an exercise routine, talk to your doctor about what kind of physical activity would be right for you.
 Generally, though, it’s recommended to have at least 30 minutes of moderate-intensity aerobic exercise (such as walking or swimming) 3-5 days a week, muscle strengthening and balance exercises (such as yoga or Pilates) at least two days a week, and flexibility exercises (such as stretching) every day.
 Always avoid high-intensity exercises, and be sure to stay hydrated while you work out.